 |Figure 1.
 Today’s suspect is isobornyl cyclohexanol.|

 The term “compound” was in fact confounding in the previous sentence: isobornyl cyclohexanol, also called sandal hexanol, is by no means a single compound.
-It in fact is a mixture of stereoisomers (molecules that have a similar basic structure but differ in their 3D arrangement) and molecular rearrangements of the structure shown in figure 2.
-It is likely that each producer of that ingredient sells in fact its own “signature” blend, which may have an impact on its final organoleptics, since each isomers may have a different scent, or even bear no smell at all.
+It is in fact a mixture of stereoisomers (molecules that have a similar basic structure but differ in their 3D arrangement) and molecular rearrangements of the structure shown in figure 2.
+It is likely that each producer of that ingredient sells in fact its own “signature” blend, which may have an impact on its final organoleptic, since each isomer may have a different scent, or even bear no smell at all.

 |Figure 2.
 Structure of the main isomers of isobornyl cyclohexanol.
 The wobbly lines indicate undefined stereochemistry, or, in other words, that the 3D arrangement of the molecule at this place can change.|

 It can be obtained by reacting guaiacol and camphene, two easily and cheaply accessible molecular building blocks , and then reducing the guaiacol part of the molecule.
 Isobornyl cyclohexanol is a clear and extremely thick liquid, stuck in position and not moving at any visible pace.
 It is also pretty sticky, but dissolves easily in solvents and essential oils.
 As I am writing these lines, Vigon sells it for $140/kg, a price that readily drops for larger quantities.
 This is really cheap compared to essential oils prices.